-When you add an activity to the website there is the option to tick areas in which your volunteering falls or the specific skills you require.
+When you add an activity to the website there is the option to indicate the type of volunteering you are offering and to also indicate the specific skills you require or can be developed.
 On the University of Chester website you will find a course list which may also give you an idea of the skills students have.
 We cannot set opportunities to only be visible to certain groups of students, so if you do require certain experience/ skills, ensure that you make this clear in the role description.

 - What should we do if there is a problem with a volunteer, or we find that they are not suitable at application stage?

 - We have received an email that a student is interested in an activity we have advertised, what should I do next?

-The procedure is highlighted in our How to Guide for contacting volunteers but if you have any questions please contact us.
+The procedure is highlighted in our How to Guide but if you have any questions please contact us.

-Make sure you contact the student within 10 working days to ensure they feel engaged in the process.
+We would recommend contacting the student within 10 working days where possible to ensure they feel engaged in the process.
 Regular communication is key in this.

-If you have contacted them and then not heard from them again you can let us know and we will try to chase them up.
+If you have contacted them and they have not responded, please let us know and we will contact them to check their interest in the role.

-- What do we do if we have had very little uptake in our activities?
+- What should we do if we have had low uptake for the activities we have listed?

-If you are struggling to recruit student volunteers please let us know and we will look at promoting your opportunity further.
+If you are struggling to recruit student volunteers please let us know and we will happily look at further ways to promote your volunteer opportunities.

 Still got a question which wasn’t answered?
 Please email us on email@example.com and we will be happy to help.